will8211/unimatrix/README.md

   -h                   Show this help message and exit

+  -i                   Ignore keyboard input (use only with -t or -w)

   -l CHARACTER_LIST    Select character set(s) using a string over letter
                        codes (see CHARACTER SETS below.)